fallenpegasus/openshift-smsgroup/README.md

 * The ".join" and ".leave" commands should not be case sensitive.

 * The sendq should sort messages so they are not sent out of order.

-* Authenticate the REST call so we know it's not some joker with curl calling us, or someone who configured their own Twilio account to call our own running instance.